 Reflections and reverberation refer to sound waves bouncing/reflecting off surfaces within an acoustic space.
-A reflections refers to the first time a sound wave hits and bounces off a surface while reverberation refers to the superposition of many reflections.
+A reflection refers to the first time a sound wave hits and bounces off a surface, while reverberation refers to the superposition of many reflections.

 Omnidirectional mics are more sensitive to picking up reflections and reverb.
 This makes them great room microphones in some cases but can lead to washy audio captures in other situations.

 Close-miking techniques with directional (often cardioid) mics are a good choice to avoid capturing too many reflections and reverberation.

 Soundproof rooms have, ideally, no reflections or reverberation.

 Non-soundproof rooms and live stage/venues will generally have noticeable reflections.
 The bigger rooms will typically have reverberation.